In writing class, the prompt was to make a list of all the people you love.

 “Grandma says you’ll have to change my bandage.”

-Kirin arrives for his visit with gauze, ointment and medical tape to hold the dressing in place, detailed instructions.
-They send him with a scissor.
-I do not have one, but I resent this gesture.
+They send him with scissors.
+I do not have any, but I resent this gesture.
 Because I should have lots of things and don’t.

 “Does it hurt?”

 “You want cereal?”

 It is Saturday.
 He watches cartoons while I try to concentrate on getting it together so we can go do something.